edogola4/edogola4/README.md

 - 🧙 : Previously a software engineer intern at REAL BIZ DIGITAL.

-- :seedling: Exploring the world of AI and automation..
+- :seedling: Exploring the world of AI and automation...

 - :zap: Active on **LeetCode** and always ready for coding challenges!